pryme/PVT-app/src/project-log.md

 ## TODO - immediate:

--[ ] Decide what to do with unsaved changes in working tree and clean up git.
+-[x] Decide what to do with unsaved changes in working tree and clean up git.
+  * decided to commit these changes since the app is working more or less as well as I remember.
--[ ] Decide objectives
+-[x] Decide objectives

 ## Objectives